 Work spaces, private channels, direct messaging, emojis, and many add-ons, Slack is an incredible tool for connecting with just about anyone.
 The free version allows up to 10 apps and integrations, one on one video conferencing, two-factor authentication for security, and is searchable up to 10k most current messages.

 This online software is designed for meetings and collaboration.
-The free version includes meetings up to 100 participants, call-in audio, unlimited number of meetings, file and whiteboard sharing, and more.
+The free version includes meetings up to 100 participants, call-in audio, an unlimited number of meetings, file and whiteboard sharing, and more.

 Designed for messaging one-on-one or in small or large groups (up to 256 people at once) with many features such as sending a voice message, sharing documents and files (up to 100MB each), and works on both Apple and Android products as well as online.